Trustworthy-AI-UU-NKI/Cross-Modal-Segmentation/src/README.md

 - The `composition` folder contains all the code for the compositional layer.
 - The `models` folder contains the code for our proposed model (`crosscompcsd.py`) and all its sub-modules.
 - The `data` folder contains the code for the data loaders of the CHAOS and MMWHS datasets.
 - The `checkpoints` folder contains the checkpoints of the trained models.
+To load the checkpoints in this folder, please load them from [Huggingface]().
 - The `logs` folder contains the Tensorboard results of the different experiments.

 # Training